HTML Stripper

 Does this tool handle script and style tags? expand_more

 Yes.
-The stripper removes not only the <script> and <style> tags themselves but also their inner content, so JavaScript code and CSS rules do not appear in your plain text output.
+The stripper removes not only the script and style tags themselves but also their inner content, so JavaScript code and CSS rules do not appear in your plain text output.

 What does the "Show URLs" option do? expand_more

-When enabled, every hyperlink in the HTML is converted from <a href="url">text</a> into "text (url)" in the output, so you can see where each link pointed without losing that information during stripping.
+When enabled, every hyperlink in the HTML is converted from an anchor tag into "link text (url)" format in the output, so you can see where each link pointed without losing that information during stripping.

 Is my HTML data secure? expand_more